osg-htc/virtual-school-pilot-2020/docs/materials/sw/part2-ex3-matlab.md

 Submitting the Job
 ------------------

 1. Copy an existing submit file into your current directory.
-The submit file we used for the [Open Bugs](/materials/day2/part3-ex4-prepackaged.md) example would be a good candidate, as that example also used a wrapper script.
+The submit file we used for  [Exercise 1.2](/materials/sw/part1-ex2-wrapper.md) example would be a good candidate, as that example also used a wrapper script.

 2. Modify your submit file for this job.